fluxninja/aperture/docs/content/reference/policies/spec.md

 which is typically defined as milliseconds of response latency or simply equal to 1 if the resource being accessed is constrained by the number of requests (3rd party rate limiters).
-This override is applicable only if tokens for the request aren't specified in the request.
+This override is applicable only if tokens for the request aren't specified in the request labels.

 </dd>
 </dl>